 Gayle C. Manchin

 Gayle Conelly Manchin was appointed to the state Board of Education in 2007 to serve a nine-year term ending 2015.
-She was elected president in 2013.
+She served as board president from 2013 to 2015.

 She attended West Virginia University, where she attained her bachelor's degree in language arts and education and a master's in reading.
 She also holds a second master's in educational technology leadership from Salem International University.